Caroline Giuliani: Career

 Giuliani is a filmmaker, writer, and director creating work focusing on mental health and human sexuality.
-Giuliani began her work in the film industry as a production assistant in Hollywood, working on the American Broadcasting Company's 2012-2013 supernatural drama 666 Park Avenue and 2013-2014 sitcom Trophy Wife, and HBO's 2013-2014 sitcom Hello Ladies.
+Giuliani began her work in the film industry as a production assistant in Hollywood, working on the American Broadcasting Company's 2012–2013 supernatural drama 666 Park Avenue and 2013–2014 sitcom Trophy Wife, and HBO's 2013–2014 sitcom Hello Ladies.
 After working as a production assistant, she became the assistant of Steve Beeks, the Co-President and Co-Chief Operating Officer of Lionsgate.
 She later worked for Gotham Group as an assistant to producer Jeremy Bell.
 She was promoted by Ellen Goldsmith-Vein and began running her own office as a junior manager and television coordinator.
 After leaving Gotham, she worked as the director's assistant on Netflix's 2019 romantic comedy Someone Great.

-In 2020 she created the psychological thriller film Or (Someone) Else about a woman struggling in an abusive relationship and the mental health ramifications of repressed anger.
+In 2020, she created the psychological thriller film Or (Someone) Else about a woman struggling in an abusive relationship and the mental health ramifications of repressed anger.

 Personal life

-Giuliani is pansexual and polyamorous.
+Giuliani is pansexual, as well as polyamorous.
 She previously identified as bisexual.

-On August 4, 2010, she was arrested by New York City police and charged with petty larceny for shoplifting from the Sephora store on East 86th Street.
+On August 4, 2010, she was arrested by the NYPD and charged with petty larceny for shoplifting from the Sephora store on East 86th Street.
 She was detained and later released.
 Represented by attorney Michael F. Bachner, Giuliani took a plea deal to perform one day of community service and had her criminal record cleared after a probation period of six months.